 Raquel Salazar holds a Bachelors Degree in Psychology, and is ABA Certified.
 Raquel also holds Teacher Assistant Certification Level I and is fluent in Spanish.
 Raquel’s experience in the classroom extends from typical early childhood into special education, where she has also worked with adults with severe developmental delays.
 Raquel also holds a degree in Speech Therapy and plans to pursue a masters in Speech Pathology in the coming years.

 Raquel brings her warm, fun-loving personality to all of our programs.
 Children feel safe, loved, and welcome whenever Raquel is around!
-Raquel has attended CPR training at Tribeca Pediatrics.
+Raquel is Certified by the American Red Cross in CPR for the Professional Rescuer as well as Advanced First Aid.
 She has been with KAW since September 2015!

 Lead Teacher, Sun Sessions, Jam Sessions, Toddle Around Programs